HGVSnomenclature/VarNomen/_recommendations/uncertain.md

 *	p.?
 	:	used to indicate that an effect on the protein level is expected but that it is not possible to give a reliable prediction of the consequences
-*	p.(?)
+*	p.(=)
-	:	used to indicate that no changes on the protein level are expected other than those simply derived from the change at the DNA level.
-Alternatively the predicted consequence at the protein level can be described, e.g. p.(Arg2371Ser)
+	:	used to indicate that no changes on the protein level are expected (RNA not nalysed)
 *	p.(Ala123\_Pro131)\*
 	:	used to describe that at an unknown position between amino acids Ala123 and Pro131 an amino acid is substituted for a translation termination (stop) codon
 *	p.(Ala123\_Pro131)fs
 	:	used to describe there is a frame shift variant starting at an unknown position between amino acids Ala123 and Pro131
-*	p.(Ala123\_Pro131)ins(4).
+*	p.(Ala123\_Pro131)ins(4)
 	:	used to describe there is an insertion of four unknown amino acids at an unknown position between amino acids Ala123 and Pro131
 *	p.Gly719(Ala^Ser)fs\*23
-	:	used to describe there is a frame shift variant starting at an unknown position in the codon for amino acid Gly719
+	:	used to describe there is a frame shift variant starting in the codon for amino acid Gly719, changing it to either Ala or Ser and ending at a termination codon at position 23 (fs\*23).
 *	p.(Gly23Glufs\*7^Gly23Cysfs\*26)
 	:	used to describe there is a predicted frame shift variant starting in the codon for amino acid Gly23 giving either p.(Gly23Glufs\*7) or p.(Gly23Cysfs\*26)